Ioana-Simion/egnn-jax/blogpost.md

 ---

 This blogpost serves as an introduction to our novel implementation of equivariance for transformer architectures.
 While equivariant transformers do already exist, we propose a method that utilizes two encoders for the node and edge information separately (which we implement in JAX mostly from scratch).
-This allows for more flexibility in the inputs we provide.
+This allows for more flexibility in the inputs we provide and ease of configurability for any task which can utilize graphs.

 This blogpost serves three purposes:
 1. Explain the ideas of equivariance in transformer networks while also explaining some of the methods used.